ClarkuCSCI/docker-k6-grafana-influxdb/README.md

 ```
 docker compose run --rm k6 run /scripts/minifacebook.js
 ```
+Load testing should run without warnings.
+For example, if you see "Request Failed" warnings, k6 may be unable to communicate with the web app.
+In this case, check the configuration of the external django network.

 As the script runs, results will appear in the graph dashboard.

 ## Article